-Diploma exams in math and science are machine scored and contain both multiple-choice and numerical-response questions.
+Math diploma exams contain multiple-choice, numerical-response, and written-response questions.
 Multiple-choice questions are worth one mark each and require you to select the best answer from the given choices.
 Numerical-response questions are worth one mark each and require you to fill in a sequence of numbers or record a calculated value on your answer sheet.
+Written-response questions in Math 30-1 are worth five marks each and written-response questions in Math 30-2 are worth seven marks each.
+These questions require you to communicate your understanding of a math concept or apply an algebraic process to solve a problem.
+Additional written-response information for math diploma exams is available online at https://education. alberta.ca/mathematics-10-12/diploma-exam-info/everyone/diploma-exam-information/.